Green-Thanos/mev2/README.md

 - Authors
 - Sort posts by views(popularity)/tag
 - Keeping the views feature is only acceptable if you make additions
+- Omit required date and other frontmatter for notes
+- Move notes to a backend with dashboard
+- change font (somethign like https://6502.is-a.dev/)

 -- In Development --